 OTHTYPE_M18 and MDSPECLT_M18 are used to construct the variable TYPEPE42.
-Unlike the other recoded variables, these variables' text strings can be recoded to each other's categories.
-For example, for persons who indicate that their USC provider is not a medical doctor (PROV.MEDTYPE = '2'), the other type of USC provider is other (PROV.OTHTYPE = 91), and the text string collected is "GYNECOLOGIST", TYPEPE42 would be set to '4' (MD - OB/GYN) instead of '11' (OTHER NON-MD PROVIDER.)
+These variables' text strings can be recoded to each other's categories.
+For example, for persons who indicate that their USC provider is not a medical doctor (PROV.MEDTYPE = '2'), the other type of USC provider is other (PROV.OTHTYPE = 91), and the text string collected is "GYNECOLOGIST," TYPEPE42 would be set to '4' (MD - OB/GYN) instead of '11' (OTHER NON-MD PROVIDER.)